Code-Institute-Submissions/Phillip-Healy-cardboard_craic_SepResub/README.md

 ### Project purpose:

-In this project, you'll build a full-stack site that allows your users to manage a common dataset about a particular domain.
+In this project, you'll build a full-stack site that allows your users to manage a common dataset about a particular domain (Boardgames).

 ### Value provided:

 Users make use of the site to share their own data with the community, and benefit from having convenient access to the data provided by all other members.

+My users will benefit by being able to share their opinions and experiences, as well as seeing other users expriences and opinions on various boardgames.
+This can help to guide purchasing or entertain people interested in the hobby.

 The site owner advances their own goals by providing this functionality, potentially by being a regular user themselves.
 The site owner might also benefit from the collection of the dataset as a whole.

+As the site owner I will love reading the users experiences, enjoy writing about my own, and potentially make some money through affiliate links or Patreon.

 ### Project Requirements